vedrankk/Workflow-helper-classes/README.md

 SELECT:

-Cases and usage explained from line 17 to line 46
+Cases and usage explained from line 17 to line 46 in the test.php file

 INSERT:

-Cases and usage explained from line 49 to line 67
+Cases and usage explained from line 49 to line 67 in the test.php file

 UPDATE:

-Cases and usage explained from line 70 to line 92
+Cases and usage explained from line 70 to line 92 in the test.php file

 DELETE:

-Cases and usage explained from line 95 to line 116
+Cases and usage explained from line 95 to line 116 in the test.php file